matthewphamilton/r4dev/content/en/docs/Models/Modelling People/_index.md

 ---
 title: "Modules for Modelling People"
-linkTitle: "Modules for Modelling People"
+linkTitle: "Modelling People"
 date: 2017-01-05
 weight: 65
 description: >
-  Currently available modules for the ready4 model of people.
+  Currently available ready4 modules that are used for modelling people.
 ---

-The ready4 model of people explore the characteristics, relationships, behaviours, risk factors and outcomes of young people and individuals who interact with young people.
+ready4 modules of people are tools to develop models that explore the characteristics, relationships, behaviours, risk factors and outcomes of young people and individuals who interact with young people.